San Bernardino County Transportation Authority: Planning

 The SBCTA conducts transportation planning for San Bernardino County, California, as well as aligning with plans from neighboring agencies.

 Road projects

 North First Avenue Bridge

 Due to automobile damage sustained to the North First Avenue Bridge in Barstow, the SBCTA took over the replacement of the bridge from the city due to its critical importance, since it passes over the BNSF Southern Transcon rail corridor and yard.
 The expected cost of the project is $62 million.
-Currently, it is in the design phase to replace the 1930's bridge.
+Currently, it is in the design phase to replace the 1930s bridge.

 Transit projects

 Foothill Gold Line Extension

 SBCTA is funding the Gold Line extension from Claremont to Downtown Montclair.
-However the extension is being delayed because of cost overruns. a 0.65 miles segment costs $171 million. orgininal cost to cross county line into Montclair was 80 million.
+However the extension is being delayed because of cost overruns. a 0.65 miles segment costs $171 million.
+The original cost to cross county line into Montclair was 80 million.
 SBCTA pushed the Foothill Gold Line Construction Authority to use Construction Manager at Risk method for construction to reduce costs.